 Now, if you have some unwanted energy in the house, like too much heat in your room, you know that you cannot get rid of it.
 The only thing you can do is move into another place or convert the heat into another form.
 Yes, this is where air conditioners come in.

 A/C uses the physics of phase conversion.
 When a liquid converts to gas, it absorbs heat.
 AC engineers invented unique technology to force air to evaporate and condense in coils through heat repeatedly.
+Click the link to can contact the most reputable denver air conditioning repair service provider.

 One British Thermal Unit (BTU) is the amount of heat water should absorb to increase its temperature by one degree Fahrenheit.
 In the Imperial unit, that value is 143 BTUs.
 Lighting a kitchen match creates about one BTU of heat.
 For a ton of ice to melt in a day, it must absorb at least 12,000 BTUs of heat per hour.
 In a practical sense, one ton is equal to 12,000 BTU/h or 3.5 kilowatts.